fidelisepeter/ChurchCMS/readme.md

+# Church Administration
+This is a minimal content management system for churches to curate information about their members, sermons preached, upcoming events and keep track of attendance, income and expenses to produce insights for the management of the church.

-clone this repository
+### First, clone this repository

-cd into the repository
+### cd into the repository

-install all dependencies by typing "composer install" in your terminal
+### Install all dependencies by typing "composer install" in your terminal

-duplicate the .env.example file, rename it ".env" and make the required database changes.
+### Duplicate the .env.example file, rename it ".env" and make the required database changes.

-generate a new application key by typing "php artisan key:generate"
+### Generate a new application key by typing "php artisan key:generate"

-run the database migrations by typing "php artisan migrate" in the terminal
+### Run the database migrations by typing "php artisan migrate" in the terminal

-now start your local deployment server by typing "php artisan serve" in the terminal
+### Now start your local deployment server by typing "php artisan serve" in the terminal